 Don’t Go In Unprepared

-Do the Math
+Do The Math

 Closing costs can add up and be expensive.
-I chose a loan that had zero closing costs (so yes, it’s possible!).
-Of course, the options available to you depend on your credit score, your debt to income ratio, and your monthly income.
-However, even if your credit score is low, or you have other debt, it doesn’t mean you should settle on anything.
+I chose a loan with zero closing costs (so yes, it’s possible!).
+Of course, your options depend on your credit score, debt-to-income ratio, and monthly income.
+However, even if your credit score is low or you have other debt, it doesn’t mean you should settle on anything.

 Don’t Keep Up With the Jones’

-My experience was long and drawn out, but when I saw the home I bought I was ready for it.
-I was quick to decide on a price, I was on top of the inspections and had all my paperwork ready to go.
+My experience was long and drawn out, but when I saw the home I bought, I was ready for it.
+I quickly decided on a price; I was on top of the inspections and had all my paperwork ready to go.